 Expert scan review at your first appointment

 Your CT scan images are reviewed by Dr Okiror personally — not just the written report, but the images themselves.
-The size, shape, location, and characteristics of the nodule are assessed against your full clinical picture.
 In many cases, a clear reassurance or a definitive plan is given at this first appointment, within 2–3 days of contacting the clinic.
-No referral from your GP is needed.

 ION robotic bronchoscopy where tissue diagnosis is needed

 London Bridge Hospital was the first private provider in Europe to offer ION robotic bronchoscopy in routine clinical practice.
-A thin, flexible robotic catheter navigates through the airways — no incisions — to reach and biopsy the nodule.
-It can access nodules across all 18 lung segments, including areas previously unreachable by conventional bronchoscopy.
-Usually performed as a day case, it provides a tissue diagnosis within days and eliminates months of watchful waiting.
+A thin, flexible robotic catheter navigates through the airways to reach and biopsy the nodule.
+Usually performed as a day case, it provides a tissue diagnosis within days.
+ION bronchoscopy page →

-Where surgery is confirmed appropriate, the ION system can mark the nodule with a dye visible under infrared light during the robotic procedure.
-This ensures precise removal of the affected area with the smallest possible margin of surrounding lung tissue, contributing to faster recovery and preserved breathing function.
+Where surgery is confirmed appropriate, the ION system can mark the nodule with a dye visible under infrared light during the robotic procedure, ensuring precise removal of the affected area with the smallest possible margin.

 Da Vinci robotic segmentectomy — lung-preserving surgery

-Where surgery is required, robotic segmentectomy removes only the affected segment of the lung — not the entire lobe.
+Where surgery is required, robotic segmentectomy removes only the affected segment of the lung.
 Three small incisions.
-No large chest wound.
 Most patients are home within 2–3 days.
-Read more about robotic lung surgery →
+Robotic lung surgery →

 Keyhole.
 No incisions.
-Reaches nodules across all 18 lung segments.
 Biopsy and dye-marking in one session, usually as a day case.
 First available privately in Europe at London Bridge Hospital.

 Three small incisions.
 Only the affected segment removed.
-Breathing capacity preserved.
-80%+ of GSTT lung resections performed robotically — more than double the national average.
+80%+ of GSTT lung resections performed robotically.
 Most patients home within 2–3 days.

 80–90%